lone17/knowledge/content/Refusal behaviour can be controlled by turning a knob.md

 Find a 2D subspace that the refusal direction resigns and rotate the activation along that space
 - How to find the 2D space ?
 	- From each layer, extract a candidate for the refusal direction
-	- Pick the best candidate amongst those (see [[Control LLM generation#How to find the refusal direction ?]]) to use as the first vector (will trying taking the mean of all candidates later #todo/experiment )
+	- Pick the best candidate amongst those (see [[Control LLM generation#How to find the refusal direction ?]]) to use as the first vector
+		- [v] also try taking the mean of all candidates later
+			- this seems to work less reliable than picking one from the candidates
 	- Fit a PCA on the candidates and take the 1st PC to be the second vector
 	- Now we have 2 vectors to make a 2d space
 	- The idea is